bioinfo-lessons/repaso_r/lessons/introduction_to_tidy.md

 The _tidyverse_ includes libraries ranging from reading data from files to plotting beautiful graphics with _ggplot2_.
 We are going to delve into the collection using public somatic alterations data from The Cancer Genome Atlas (TCGA).
 More precisely, we are going to work with _uterine carcinosarcoma_ samples.
 Navigate to the _examples_ directory in this repository and unzip the contests of *table_examples.zip* there.

-Before firing up R, we are going to take a peek at our table:
+Before parsing it in R, we are going to take a peek at our table with **bash**:
 ````
 head TCGA.UCEC.maf -n 10
 ````